Rubayet19/personal-api-dashboard/memory.md

 - Improved UI by removing the search bar and moving the dashboard title to the navbar for better visual balance
 - Added user profile dropdown with email display and placeholders for settings pages
 - Ensured the design is minimal and adaptable for future AWS authentication integration
+- Converted authentication to use modal dialogs instead of separate pages
+- Added "Continue with Google" placeholder button in the auth modal
+- Streamlined user experience by keeping users on the landing page during authentication

 ## Completed Tasks